OpenProteinAI/openprotein-docs/src/opmodels/index.md

 ---
-title: Use Our Optimization And Prediction Models (OP models) To Analyze And Optimize Sequences Based On Your Data
+title: Use Our Optimization And Prediction Models (OP Models) To Analyze And Optimize Sequences Based On Your Data
 format:
   html:
     code-fold: true